Reed-CompBio/spras/docker-wrappers/OmicsIntegrator1/README.md

 ## No conda alternative
 An alternative version of the Omics Integrator image does not use conda.
-This may simplify conversion to Singularity.
+This simplifies using the same image for Docker and Singularity.
 This version uses `requirements.txt` instead of `enviornment.yml` to specify required Python packages.
 It can be built and tested in a manner similar to the conda-based image.
 ```